The Direct Method of Teaching English: Ideas, Explanations and Sample Lessons

 Okay, so we’re on the same page about the strengths of DM.
 But how do we actually plan a successful DM lesson?

-- Warm Up.
+• Warm Up.
 Warm-up activities are useful no matter how you’re teaching, but they’re particularly important when using the Direct Method because your students need encouragement to be active, to get up on their feet, to shout out in English and to be willing to make mistakes.
-The ideal warm up will be physically active, quite vocal (I have had many neighboring teachers ask me to quiet my class over the years) and will refresh your students’ memories about the previous lessons.

-- Modeling.
+• Modeling.
 The teacher then models how to use the phrases.
-Use students in pairs to help acting things out as necessary while doing this.
-Begin by having the class ask you “how are you?” and model picking a card.
+Put students in pairs to help act things out as necessary.
+Begin by having the class ask “How are you?” and model picking a card.
 Show the feeling image to the students, and then answer the question while acting out the feeling.
-Next, ask a pair of students “how are you?” and let them pick a card that they will then act out while answering.
+Next, ask a pair of students “How are you?” and let them pick a card that they will then act out while answering.

-- Check for Understanding.
-You can see how this is built in throughout the process.
-As students try out the phrases, and act out the feelings you will be checking for understanding throughout.
-Move from pairs to different groupings of students—have the first row turn to the second and ask them “How are you?” and let the second row answer while acting out the feeling they have chosen.
+• Check for Understanding.
+You can see how this is built throughout the process.
+As students try out the phrases and act out the feelings, you will be checking for understanding throughout.
+Change from pairs to different groupings of students—have the first row turn to the second and ask “How are you?”
+The second row answers while acting out the feeling they have chosen.

-- Independent Practice.
-Let students wander the room, ask one another “how are you?” and choose their own answers, acting out the feelings while they speak.
+• Independent Practice.
+Let students wander the room, asking one another “How are you?” and choosing their own answers, acting out their feelings while they speak.

 A Sample Direct Method Lesson